 Today Mildura is a paradise for those who love the great outdoors and provides an irresistible choice of leisure activities.
 The city streets are dotted with period architecture, historical sites and public sculptures, and local restaurants and cafes provide a cosmopolitan ambience.
 With an abundance of fresh produce to play with, the city has built a solid reputation as a foodie hotspot; and wine lovers will also find plenty to write home about.

-Here are ten top things to do in Mildura.
+Here are ten of the best things to do in Mildura.

 1. Learn some local history